mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

 In the specification, we see that the ``proc`` operator accepts equations that associate processes with process names.
 In this case, the process ``P`` is defined.
 By using it in the right-hand side of its own definition, we introduced infinitely repeating behaviour.
-To illustrate this, we could `unfold' this repetition once and obtain a bisimilar system, as shown in figure
+To illustrate this, we could *unfold* this repetition once and obtain a bisimilar system, as shown in figure
 \ref{lst:coffee-inf2}.